SybelFrancois/trash_classifier_app/README.md

 From this project, we realized how challenging it can be to create a trash classifier and organizer.
 But we definitely enjoyed the process and have learned a lot.

-## Usage

-    Open the Trash Classifier and Organizer web app in your browser.
-    Capture or upload an image of the trash item you want to dispose of.
-    Capture or upload images of the available trash cans for classification.
-    The app will analyze the images and display the correct trash can for disposing of the trash item.
-   Access the web interface at http://localhost:5000

 ## Contributing